jpreecedev/telephonedirectory/README.md

-# Telephone Directory Sample Application
+# Telephone Directory Sample Website
 A simple telephone directory web application built from scratch using Bootstrap, KnockoutJS, Web API, jQuery and Entity Framework.

 This very small, simple project was developed as part of a tutorial to help people new to these technologies improve their understanding.